PLATINUM WEEK-Oversupply looms over investor bets on platinum rebound

 And behind everything lurks the risk that the market will remain oversupplied.

-Specialist materials maker Johnson Matthey predicted on Monday a surge in investment demand to 858,000 ounces from 67,000 ounces in 2018 would push the roughly 8-million ounce a year platinum market into a small deficit of 127,000 ounces this year.
+Consultancy Metals Focus on Monday forecast a surplus of 630,000 ounces in the roughly 8-million ounce a year platinum market this year – the fourth consecutive annual surplus.

-But two other forecasts with more modest views of investor appetites foretold a surplus.

-The World Platinum Investment Council (WPIC) predicted a 375,000-ounce surplus, while consultancy Metals Focus said the market would be oversupplied by 630,000 ounces – the fourth consecutive annual excess.
+The World Platinum Investment Council, which expects higher investment demand than Metals Focus, predicted a 375,000-ounce surplus.

 Slowing global economic growth may also keep a lid on demand.
 Car sales in key markets including Europe, China and the United States are falling.
 Autos account for around 40 percent of platinum consumption.